Really Cool World War ll Aircraft on Display in Florence

 Jim Goolsby of the Wings of Freedom Tour piloted “Witchcraft” on Monday into Florence from Greenville.
 He said the three planes represent a part of our national history that is being forgotten.

 “I think also a lot of appreciation for what that generation did is being forgotten, too,” Goolsby said.
 “People should remember.
 It’s an important part of not only our history but a world history at war.
 These machines represent those people, because that is all that is really left.
 They are fast disappearing.
 We need to show appreciation to them and what they did, because it wasn’t easy.”

 The Wings of Freedom Tour will be at the Florence Regional Airport near the air traffic control tower on from 9 a.m. to 4:30 p.m.
 Tuesday and from 9 a.m. to noon Wednesday.
 Walk-through tours of the aircraft are $12 for adults and $6 for children 12 and under.
 A 30-minute in the bombers is $450.
 A flight in the P-51 Mustang costs $2,200.
 All of the money raised from the tour – sponsored by the Collings Foundation, a non-profit 501c-3 – is used to keep up the aircraft.

 - JOHN D. RUSSELL FLORENCE, S.C. – World War II a...

 - The entire list of our Florence, SC (FLO) faresThe entire list of our fares from Florence, SC (FLO)

-- Houston, TX (IAH) $221 RTUS Domestic Airfares: No min. stay.
-Travel through early November.
-No peak summer travel at this price.
+- Houston, TX (IAH) $221 RTUS Domestic Airfares: Late Summer/Fall travel.
+No peak holiday travel at this price.